l0wigh/suckless_tools/st/README.md

-# L0Wigh's build of st - the simple (suckless) terminal
+# L0Wigh's build of st (based on luke smith one) - the simple (suckless) terminal

+## Additional stuff from luke smith

+- using Ctrl instead of Alt for keybinds
+- Xresources + reload using signals (Had to make it manually since Luke already patched the Xresources without the reloading)

 The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever: